 On Sunday, March 12 2023, clocks change!
 We are going FORWARD one hour starting at 2AM!
 But how do you adjust sleep schedules for babies and toddlers with this time change?

-Thankfully, this time change isn’t as brutal as the Fall change when you start your morning an hour sooner.
-Instead, it will feel pretty blissful to wake at 7AM…the old 6AM!
+Thankfully, this time change isn’t as brutal as the fall change!
+It’s going to feel pretty blissful to wake at 7AM…the old 6AM!
 In fact, many families use this as an opportunity to push their baby’s schedule forward for the warmer months!
 If you’d like to do that, it’s totally an option!

 Let’s look at some example sleep schedules to save on your phone…

 Abide strictly by their awake windows, and perhaps cap a nap short at the end of the day so you can have that goal bedtime range!

 They slept well all night, wake up and the pressure from the night is still lingering.
 The morning nap is the easiest one to fall asleep for, so it’s not as much of a fight to get baby down a tad earlier.